stolostron/rhacm-docs/install/install_connected.md

-# Installing Red Hat Advanced Cluster Management for Kubernetes when connected
+# Installing while connected online

 Red Hat Advanced Cluster Management for Kubernetes is installed using an operator that deploys all of the required components.